- Yale Law School (J.D., 1998)

 - Tulane University (B.S., Economics, 1995), summa cum laude

-A. Matthew Ashley is a partner in the Newport Beach office of Irell & Manella LLP and is a member of the firm's litigation workgroup.
-Mr. Ashley's practice is in civil litigation, with an emphasis in complex commercial matters.
-Mr. Ashley has successfully resolved a broad array of matters for his clients, including litigation over mortgage and asset backed securities, tax shelters, hedge funds, subprime mortgage disputes, business torts, securities fraud, trade secrets, broker-dealer regulation and activities, professional negligence, employment law, contract disputes, intellectual property, commercial insurance recovery, and real estate.
+A. Matthew Ashley is a partner in the Newport Beach office of Irell & Manella LLP and a member of the firm's litigation practice group.
+Mr. Ashley's practice is in business litigation, with an emphasis in complex commercial matters.
+With a coast-to-coast practice, Mr. Ashley has handled high-stakes litigation over mortgage and asset backed securities, class action defense, intellectual property, tax shelters, hedge funds, subprime mortgage disputes, business torts, securities fraud, trade secrets, broker-dealer regulation and activities, professional negligence, employment law, contract disputes, commercial insurance recovery, and real estate.

 Subprime Lending Cases

-Mr. Ashley is currently defending a series of securities fraud and breach of fiduciary duty cases involving subprime lending, mortgage backed securities, and monoline credit guaranty insurance.
-For instance, Mr. Ashley has served as lead counsel for a group of senior officers of a bankrupt subprime lender who were charged with a variety of claims under state law, including breach of fiduciary duty.
+Mr. Ashley recently defended a series of securities fraud and breach of fiduciary duty cases involving subprime lending, mortgage backed securities, and monoline credit guaranty insurance.
+For instance, Mr. Ashley served as lead counsel for a group of senior officers of a bankrupt subprime lender who were charged with a variety of claims under state law, including breach of fiduciary duty.

 Confidential AAA Arbitration